-where $F(\rho,\sigma)$ is the generalized fidelity.
+where $F_*(\rho,\sigma)$ is the generalized fidelity which coincides with the fidelity when $\rho$ or $\sigma$ is a state.
+See Section 3.3 in \cite{tomamichel-book} for more information about purified distance and generalized fidelity.

 For two substates $\rho$ and $\rho'$, we write $\rho'\sim^{\eps} \rho$ if $d(\rho',\rho)\le \eps$.
-For $0\le \eps\le 1$, we consider the smoothed version of max/min relative entropy, \begin{enumerate} \item[vi)] {\bf Smooth max-relative entropy}: \item[vii)] {\bf Smooth min-relative entropy}: \end{enumerate} where the infimum/supremum is over all substates $\rho'$ that is $\eps$-close to $\rho$ in purified distance.
+For $0\le \eps\le 1$, we consider the smoothed version of max/min relative entropy, \begin{enumerate} \item[vi)] {\bf Smooth max-relative entropy}: \item[vii)] {\bf Smooth min-relative entropy}: \end{enumerate} where the infimum/supremum is over all substate $\rho'$ that is $\eps$-close to $\rho$ in purified distance.

-Imagine a source generating several i.i.d copies of one of two quantum states $\rho, \sigma$, and our task is to decide which one of them is being produced.
-In order to learn the identity of the state, the observer measures a two outcome POVM $\{Q_n, 1-Q_n\}$, given $n$ realizations of the unknown state.
-The state $\rho$ is seen as the null hypothesis, while the state $\sigma$ as the alternate hypothesis.
+Imagine a source generating several i.i.d. copies of one of two quantum states $\rho, \sigma$, and our task is to decide which one of them is being produced.
+In order to learn the identity of the state, the observer measures a two-outcome POVM $\{Q_n, 1-Q_n\}$, given $n$ realizations of the unknown state.
+The state $\rho$ is seen as the null hypothesis, while the state $\sigma$ as the alternative hypothesis.
 There are two types of errors that one can make: \begin{itemize} \item Type $\mathrm{I}:$ Observer thinks it is $\sigma$, when it is actually $\rho$.
-This happens with probability $\alpha_n(Q_n)=tr(\rho^{\otimes n} (1-Q_n))$.
+This happens with probability $\alpha_n(Q_n)=\tr(\rho^{\otimes n} (1-Q_n))$.

 \item Type $\mathrm{II}:$ Observer thinks it is $\rho$, when it is actually $\sigma$.
-This happens with probability $\beta_n(Q_n)=tr(\sigma^{\otimes n} (Q_n))$. \end{itemize} In the setting of \textbf{asymmetric hypothesis testing}, the probability of type $\mathrm{II}$ error should be minimized, while only requiring that the probability of type $\mathrm{I}$ error is bounded by a small parameter $\epsilon$.
+This happens with probability $\beta_n(Q_n)=\tr(\sigma^{\otimes n} (Q_n))$. \end{itemize} In the setting of \textbf{asymmetric hypothesis testing}, the probability of type $\mathrm{II}$ error should be minimized, while only requiring that the probability of type $\mathrm{I}$ error is bounded by a small parameter $\eps$.
 That is,

-Note that this quantity is precisely the {\bf Hypothesis testing relative entropy} defined in the beginning of the section:
+Note that this quantity is closely related to the {\bf hypothesis testing relative entropy} defined in the beginning of the section:

-The celebrated \textbf{Stein's lemma} (\cite{HP, ON}) asserts that for any $\epsilon\in (0,1)$,
+The celebrated \textbf{Stein's lemma} (\cite{HP, ON}) asserts that for any $\eps\in (0,1)$,

-The limits sharing the same spirit for $D_{\max}^\eps$ and $D_{\min}^\eps$ are called \textbf{asymptotic equipartition property (AEP)} (see \cite{tomamichel-book, FGR})
+The limits sharing the same spirit for $D_{\max}^\eps$ and $D_{\min}^\eps$ are called \textbf{asymptotic equipartition property (AEP)} (see \cite{tomamichel-book, tomamichel, toma-thesis, nuradha2024fidelity})